cloudmesh-community/book/chapters/prg/python/cloudmesh/python-cloudmesh.md

 > multi-cloud environment.

-Database: \> of virtual machines and clouds so that they can be managed across \> different clouds in a multi cloud environment
+Database: \> of virtual machines and clouds so that they can be managed across \> different clouds in a multi-cloud environment

 API Classes: \> so that we can use python as a convenient programming environment.